DoctorTeeth/diffmem/README.md

 ##### Priority Sort

-In this task, we feed the model a sequence of bit vectors, each with a real-valued priority that lies in (-1,1) on a separate priority channel.
+In this task, we feed the model a sequence of bit vectors, each with a real-valued priority that lies in (-1,1), which comes on a separate priority channel.
 The desired output is that sequence of bit vectors, sorted by the scalar priority.

-Here is an example of an NTM sorting a bit vector of length 2:
+Here is an example of an NTM sorting a bit vector of length 2.
+The first 3 rows represent the bit vectors to be sorted, and the last row represents the scalar priority.
+You can see in the first and 4th columns that the start and stop bits don't have their own channels - this is just a bug and I plan to fix it.

     inputs:
     [ 0.0  0.0  1.0  0.0  0.0  0.0]